cits3007/cits3007.github.io/assets/labs/lab05.md

 struct), hitting `enter` will go to the place in our C code where it's defined.
 Switch to the "Location" pane; navigating onto a line and hitting `enter` will take us to the problematic bit of code.
-Navgiating to the "Location" pane and entering `:resize 20` resizes the height of the pane to 20 lines.
+Navigating to the "Location" pane and entering `:resize 20` resizes the height of the pane to 20 lines.

 We can now much more easily match up problematic bits of code with the warnings from `flawfinder`.
-We'll
+We'll take a look at one of those now.

 In the Tagbar pane, search for "`rr_types`".
 (A forward slash, "`/`", in Vim will do a search for us.)
 Navigate to it with `enter`, and